The Eiger Sanction (film): Plot

 Hemlock travels to Arizona to train at a climbing school run by a friend, Ben Bowman, who whips him back into shape with the help of an attractive Native American woman named George.
 Hemlock also encounters an enemy, Miles Mellough, a former ally from the military, who years before had betrayed him in Southeast Asia.
 Mellough somehow knows a great deal of what Hemlock is planning.
-He tries to kill Hemlock by hiring George to seduce and drug him, but Hemlock survives.
+He bargains for his life by offering to tell Hemlock which climber is the target.
+Hemlock refuses, so Mellough tries to kill Hemlock by hiring George to seduce and drug him, but Hemlock survives.
 Later, Hemlock lures Mellough and his bodyguard into the desert, shoots and kills the bodyguard, and leaves Mellough to die in the sun.

 Hemlock travels to Switzerland with Bowman, the "ground man" or supervisor of the climb, and meets the other members of the climbing party at the Hotel Bellevue des Alpes at Kleine Scheidegg.
 The headstrong and condescending German member, Karl Freytag, presents his proposed route up the mountain, and the team agrees that he will lead the party.
 The following morning, the men begin their ascent of the Eiger north face, but soon the weather conditions become poor.
-The French climber is struck by falling rocks and later dies.
+The older French climber is struck by falling rocks and later dies.
 With Hemlock now leading, the surviving members retreat towards a tunnel window that connects to the Eigerwand railway station, carrying the dead climber between them.
 At the last moment, Freytag and the Austrian, Anderl Meyer, fall to their deaths.
 Hemlock is saved, dangling alone a few metres from the tunnel window.

 Bowman and a rescue crew make their way through the Eiger to the tunnel window, where they attempt to throw a rope to Hemlock.
 Hemlock notices Bowman is limping, a sign that identifies him as Hemlock's target.
 Hemlock says, "You're limping, Ben," reluctant to trust that Bowman will rescue him.
 Bowman throws him the rope, and Hemlock attaches it, then reluctantly cuts his own rope.
-He falls onto Bowman's rope, and is pulled into the tunnel to safety.
-On the train back to Kleine Scheidegg, Bowman admits he became involved with "the other side" years earlier, but claims he had no idea that Henri Baq would be killed.
+He falls onto Bowman's rope, and is pulled safely into the tunnel.
+On the train ride back to Kleine Scheidegg, Bowman admits he became involved with "the other side" years earlier, but claims he had no idea that Henri Baq would be killed.
 Bowman explains he had become involved with Miles Mellough, to whom he was indebted for getting George (who is actually Bowman's daughter) off drugs.

 Back at Kleine Scheidegg, Bowman approaches Hemlock, looking to mend his relationship with the assassin.
-Hemlock takes a phone call from Dragon, who is convinced that—since C2 was never able to positively ID the target—Hemlock killed all three of the other climbers intentionally to ensure he completed the job.
-Hemlock tells Bowman that C2 believes the target died on the mountain, and that no reason exists to tell them otherwise.
+Hemlock takes a phone call from Dragon, who is convinced that—since C2 was never able to positively identify the target—Hemlock killed all three of the other climbers intentionally to ensure he completed the job.
+Hemlock tells Bowman that C2 believes the target died on the mountain, and there is no reason to tell them otherwise.
 After Bowman leaves, Jemima Brown joins Hemlock and wonders if Dragon was correct.